-Current Status, growth rate and economic importance of Bakery and Confectionary Industry in India, Food safety rules and regulations for bakery and confectionary products and hygienic conditions required in bakery plant; Essential and optional ingredients; Functionality of bakery ingredients, Flour grades and their suitability for baked goods, FSSAI specification of raw materials.
+Current Status, growth rate and economic importance of Bakery and Confectionary Industry in India, Food safety rules and regulations for bakery and confectionary products and hygienic conditions required in bakery plant; Essential and optional ingredients; Functionality of bakery ingredients, Flour grades and their suitability for baked goods.

-Bread: Different types of breads.
-Principles and different methods of dough formation: Equipments used in Bakery: Dividers, Rounders, Proofers, Moulder and Sheeter, Slicer and Baking Ovens.
+Bread: Principles and different methods of dough formation: Equipments used in Bakery: Dividers, Rounders, Proofers, Moulder and Sheeter, Slicer and Baking Ovens.
 Operation and maintenance of bakery equipments.

-Rheological testing of Dough:- Farinograph, Mixograph, Entensiograph, Amylograph/ Rapid Visco Analyzer, Falling number, Hosney's dough stickiness tester and interpretation of the data.
+Rheological testing of Dough:- Farinograph, Mixograph, Entensiograph, Amylograph/ Rapid Visco Analyzer, Falling number and interpretation of the data.

-Major bread making process groups, Quality Characteristics of bread.
+Quality Characteristics of bread.
 Staling and losses in baking, Bread Faults and remedies.
-Bakery Products: Fermented dough biscuits, cookies, Methods of preparation and quality Evaluation of biscuits, cookies & crackers, cakes and Pastries, Doughnuts, Rusks; other baked products.
+Other bakery Products: Methods of preparation and quality Evaluation of biscuits, cookies, cakes, doughnuts, and rusks.

-Confectionary Products: Characteristics and processing of raw material; Technology of manufacture of hard boiled candies, toffees, fruit drops, chocolates, chewing-gum and other confections: Ingredients, equipments & processes, Product quality parameters, defects and corrective measures.
-Manufacture of candy bars, Presentation and application of vegetable fats.
+Confectionary Products: Characteristics and processing of raw material; Technology of manufacture of hard boiled candies, toffees, chocolates, chewing-gum and other confections, Product quality parameters, defects and corrective measures.